-- Group Call Pickup - Group Call Pickup uses Extended Pickup groups. - User experience is changed for group call pickup. - To access another group, user should enter Pickup Number from the Extended Pickup Group associated with Pickup Group Number. - Pickup Group Index may not match with Pickup Group Number on CS 1000. - Extended pickup group supports only 25 groups within itself. - Message Waiting Indicator; Message / Inbox Key; Call Park - VoiceMail and Call Park deployment should to be preconfigured and integrated with Aura.
+- Group Call Pickup - Group Call Pickup uses Extended Pickup groups. - User experience is changed for group call pickup. - To access another group, a user should enter Pickup Number from the Extended Pickup Group associated with the Pickup Group Number. - Pickup Group Index may not match with Pickup Group Number on CS 1000. - Extended pickup group supports only 25 groups within itself. - Message Waiting Indicator; Message/Inbox Key; Call Park - VoiceMail and Call Park deployment should be preconfigured and integrated with Aura.

-For more information about configuring the Park and Page service for the network, see the Avaya Aura® configuration documentation.
+For more information about configuring the Park and Page service for the network, see the Avaya Aura[®] configuration documentation.

-For more information about deploying and configuring the voice mail system, see the documentation for deploying and configuring the voice mail system that is used with the Avaya Aura® cloud.
-The voice mail server that is used is dependent on interoperability with Communication Manager and not Device Adapter.
+For more information about deploying and configuring the voice mail system, see the documentation for deploying and configuring the voice mail system used with the Avaya Aura[®] cloud.
+The voice mail server used is dependent on interoperability with Communication Manager and not Device Adapter.

-- Message / Inbox Key - Voice Main Number of User should be filled in ProVision. - Fill user communication profile ProVision table column: Endpoint Profile Voice Mail Number by voicemail system number using GRID editor after the NMT tool conversion.
+- Message/Inbox Key - Fill the voice mail number of the user using ProVision. - Fill user communication profile ProVision table column: Endpoint Profile Voice Mail Number using the voicemail system number with GRID editor after the NMT tool conversion.

-- · Speed Dial, Hotline - Speed Dial and Hotline translate to abbreviated-dialing group lists. - Need to configure Abbreviated Dialing List1/2/3 Access Code. - Special hotline virtual station XPORT 9408 is created for purposes of this feature.
+- · Speed Dial, Hotline - Speed Dial and Hotline translates to abbreviated-dialing group lists. - Need to configure Abbreviated Dialing List1/2/3 Access Code. - Special hotline virtual station XPORT 9408 is created specifically for this feature.